Neptune Islands Australia, one of the top five places for great white shark diving Australia

 Great white sharks have one of the highest metabolisms of all sharks.
 This is because they are one of the only fish in the ocean to keep their bodies at a higher temperature than the surrounding water.

-It is because of this high body temperature that they burn calories.
+It is because of this high body temperature that they burn lots of calories.
 Great white sharks therefore need plenty of food energy.
 This is found in the blubber of seals, which is why great whites love to eat them.

 Neptune Island is home to a colony of New Zealand fur-seals and Australian sea lions.
 There are several thousand New Zealand fur-sels together with a smaller population of Australian sea lions that live on the Neptune Islands.